RCSanders307/truealgebra/docs/source/core/rules.rst

 NaturalRule Class
 =================
-The name 'NaturualRule' for this class is used because the mathematical-like syntax of the pattern, vardict and outcome arguments used to instantiate the rules.
+The name 'NaturualRule' for this class is used because the natural mathematical-like syntax of the pattern, vardict and outcome arguments used to instantiate its rules.

-.. rubric:: tpredicate Method

-The tpredicate method compares its pattern attribute to the input expression.
-If the pattern matches the input expression, the tbody method is involked

-.. rubric:: tbody Method

-Replaces any variables in the outcome expression with the appropriate expressions from the pattern matching process.
-The apply the outcome_rule to the outcome expression.

-NaturalRule instance trys to match its pattern attribute to the input expression.

-.. rubric:: Pattern Matching

-For a pattern to match the input expressions, both expressions and all of the subexpressions must essentially be the same or equal to each other.

-However a natural rule can have symbols called variables that can match expressions other than themselves.

-Variables are defined by the vardict attribute which is a python dictionary.
-This dictionary also defines a preicate expression for eavery variable  that the matching expression must satisfy.

-If the pattern contains variaable then the varuiables can match subexpressions of the input expression.

 Natural Rule Example
 --------------------
 In order to illustrate more features of a NaturalRule rule, the following example is a bit contrived.

 .. ipython::